 First condition: Type of work

-If you received an offer for a job that does not appear in the list below or if you are not sure whether this job is a vital work or not, we advise you to check at the branch of the National Insurance Institute nearest your place of residence, if it is indeed a vital work prior to the start of employment.
-You can contact your branch via the website.
+Please note, if you received an offer for a job that does not appear in that list or if you are not sure whether this job is a vital work or not, we advise you to check at the branch of the National Insurance Institute nearest your place of residence, if it is indeed a vital work prior to the start of employment.
+You can contact your branch via the website or through the *6050 call center.

 Below is a list of work places that were recognized by law as giving eligibility for the grant: